FAMILY THERAPY FOR AUTISM

 Experience relief and empowerment, not just from understanding autism, but from truly understanding your child.

-A New Paradigm in Autism Treatment
+A New Paradigm in Support For Autism

 It’s important to clarify upfront that autism alone does not imply a need for treatment.
 Autism sometimes occurs with other experiences that require treatment.
 Some times the “problem” is other people’s challenges in accepting differences outside of their expectations.